askmike/gekko/docs/extending/add_an_exchange.md

     this.exchange.getOrder(order, callback);

+Will only be called on orders that have been completed.
 The order will be something that the manager previously received via the `sell` or `buy` methods.
 The callback should have the parameters `err` and `order`.
 Order is an object with properties `price`, `amount` and `date`.
 Price is the (volume weighted) average price of all trades necesarry to execute the order.
 Amount is the amount of currency traded and Date is a moment object of the last trade part of this order.

 ### checkOrder

     this.exchange.checkOrder(order, callback);

 The order will be something that the manager previously received via the `sell` or `buy` methods.
-The callback should have the parameters `err` and `filled`.
-Filled is a boolean that is true when the order is already filled and false when it is not.
-Currently partially filled orders should be treated as not filled.
+The callback should have the parameters `err` and a `result` object.
+The result object will have two or three properties:

+- `open`: whether this order is currently in the orderbook.
+- `completed`: whether this order has executed (filled completely).
+- `filledAmount`: the amount of the order that has been filled.
+This property is only needed when both `open` is true and `completed` is false.

 ### cancelOrder